seanpm2001/rustc_codegen_gcc/Readme.md

 TODO(antoyo): but that's not what I remember I was doing.

+### How to debug GCC LTO

+Run do the command with `-v -save-temps` and then extract the `lto1` line from the output and run that under the debugger

 ### How to use a custom-build rustc

  * Build the stage2 compiler (`rustup toolchain link debug-current build/x86_64-unknown-linux-gnu/stage2`).